mavryk-network/mavryk-protocol/docs/user/proxy-server.rst

   Note that this argument doesn't make ``--endpoint`` optional, because the proxy server still needs to do RPC calls to obtain block headers.
-Further work removing all RPC calls is described in issue `2502 <https://gitlab.com/tezos/tezos/-/issues/2502>`_.
+Further work removing all RPC calls is described in upstream Tezos issue `2502 <https://gitlab.com/tezos/tezos/-/issues/2502>`_.
 * ``-E`` and ``--endpoint`` specify the URL of the RPC server of the node to do requests to obtain data (RPCs of the form